luckyWangYan/LF-LGFA/README.md

 ![img](./pic/Network.jpg)

-This is the PyTorch implementation of "*LOCAL-GLOBAL FEATURE AGGREGATION FOR LIGHT FIELD IMAGE SUPER-RESOLUTION*".
+This is the PyTorch implementation of "LOCAL-GLOBAL FEATURE AGGREGATION FOR LIGHT FIELD IMAGE SUPER-RESOLUTION".

 ## Contributions: